 As an integral part of a participating petroleum terminal’s safety management system, the scheme aims to identify vehicles and trailers that have been inspected at least every six months by approved technicians and deemed to meet specified safety standards for admittance to fuel loading terminals.

-The SLPS is recognised by members of the UK Petroleum Industry Association (UKPIA) and the Tank Storage Association (TSA).
+The SLPS is recognised by members of the UK Petroleum Industry Association (UKPIA), the Tank Storage Association (TSA) and Liquid Gas UK.
 The scheme applies to terminals supplying the following fuels with the following UN numbers:

-The scheme does not apply to vehicles registered outside England, Wales, Scotland and Northern Ireland or vehicles carrying liquefied petroleum gas, bitumen, black oil or lubricants.
+The scheme does not apply to vehicles registered outside England, Wales, Scotland and Northern Ireland or vehicles loading bitumen, black oil or lubricants.